storepeter/DualFirmware_Marlin_Klipper/README.md

 # Keep secondary firmware, not erasing
 ```

-# - restore the backup firmware as Primary Firmware
+### Restore the backup firmware as Primary Firmware

 To restore the original Firmware, with the newly install DualBoot bootloader